staffler-xyz/beyonce-eu-upload-filter/README.md

-# Beyoncé Upload Filter
+# Beyoncé EU Upload Filter

-Remove unflattering photos of Beyoncé.

-## History

-1. In 2013 Beyoncé's publicist ask to remove unflattering images from an internet article.
-Unfortunately, once they are on the internet, they are on the internet.
+2013: Beyoncé's publicist asked to remove unflattering images from an [internet article](https://www.buzzfeed.com/buzzfeedceleb/the-unflattering-photos-beyonces-publicist-doesnt-want-you-t).
+Unfortunately, once an image is on the internet, it is there forever!
-3. To get rid of the images, Beyoncé's publicist asked the EU if they could make a law to finally remove the unflattering images from the web.
-4. In 2018 the EU approves the controversial EU copyright directive and the "upload filter" to fight against copyright violations, terrorism and bad photos of Beyoncé.
+2018: The EU approves the controversial [EU copyright directive](http://www.europarl.europa.eu/news/en/press-room/20180906IPR12103/parliament-adopts-its-position-on-digital-copyright-rules) and the "upload filter" to fight against copyright violations, terrorism and ... unflattering  photos of Beyoncé.
-5. After the final vote in 2019 every online portal has to implement a scanning system and connect to the official *Beyoncé Upload Filter*.

 ## Setup